brikis98/yevgeniy-brikman-homepage/_posts/2019-03-02-measure-what-matters.md

 - **Less is more.**

     - You want no more than 3-5 OKRs per quarter and no more than 3-5 key results per OKR.
-    - Any more and it becomes hard to focus and decide what really matters.
+    - Anymore and it becomes hard to focus and decide what really matters.

 - **It takes time to get good at OKRs.**